Ricardo Balbín

-Life
+Early life and career

 Ricardo Balbín was born to Encarnación Morales Balbín and Cipriano Balbín in the city of Buenos Aires, in 1904.
 The family moved first to Azul and later to Ayacucho when he was still a child.
 His mother had to be moved to Spain in 1909 to treat a serious illness.

 Balbín enrolled in high school in 1916 at the Colegio San José in La Plata.
 He began his university studies in medicine in 1921; but he left school shortly afterward due to financial difficulties.
 Balbín joined the ruling Radical Civic Union (UCR) in 1922, and moved to La Plata, where the student atmosphere gave him the incentive to enroll in the National University of La Plata Law School.
 He obtained a juris doctor in 1927.
 He married Indalia Ponzetti in 1928, and they had a daughter and two sons: Lía Elena, Osvaldo and Enrique Balbín.
 The year he married was also one of active political participation for Balbín, who worked on the presidential campaign that returned Hipólito Yrigoyen to the presidency.
 During Yrigoyen's second term, Balbín was named District Attorney during the federal intervention in Mendoza Province.

+Political career

 Shortly afterward Balbín returned to La Plata and was elected president of La Plata's Sección Primera Committee in 1930, the year in which General José Félix Uriburu's coup d'état toppled Yrigoyen.
 In 1931 the military government called elections, and Balbín was elected congressman for Buenos Aires Province, and Honorio Pueyrredón governor of the province.
 The UCR victory was not expected by the military government, who instead invalidated the results.
 Balbín was again elected to Congress in 1940; but he resigned his seat in protest at the fraudulent nature of those elections.
 In 1945 he participated in the foundation of the Movimiento de Intransigencia y Renovación (MIR) together with, among others, Amadeo Sabattini, Arturo Frondizi, Crisólogo Larralde, Oscar Alende, Moisés Lebensohn, and Arturo Illia.

 Balbín was elected National Deputy in 1946 and he became chief deputy of the so-called "Block of the 44" (Bloque de los 44).
 His role as one of the opposition leaders to Juan Perón's government brought him political and judicial prosecution.
 He was expelled from congress in 1949, and was imprisoned at the Olmos Penitentiary in La Plata.
-He was released in 1950, but was sent back to jail the very same day of the election for which he was candidate for governor of the province.
+He was released in 1950, but was sent back to jail the very same day of the election for which he was candidate for governor of Buenos Aires Province.
 At the end of that year Perón granted him a pardon, but Balbín refused to accept it since he had not yet been sentenced.